weaveworks/pipeline-controller/CONTRIBUTING.md

 Pushing the tag will initiate a GitHub Actions workflow that builds and pushes the multi-platform container image [ghcr.io/weaveworks/pipeline-controller](https://github.com/weaveworks/pipeline-controller/pkgs/container/pipeline-controller).

-Usually, when a new image version is published, a new chart version needs to be released as well.
-See below for instructions on that process.
+Releasing a new image version will cause a GitHub Actions workflow to be kicked off that bumps the app version in the chart as well as the chart version itself and creates a PR from those changes.
+Merging that PR will kick off the chart release process as outlined below.

 ### Releasing a new chart version